doubleedesign/doublee-base-plugin/README.md

 # doublee-plugin-framework

-Framework/template for building a plugin in an OOP fashion, including some common stuff I use for client sites.
+Framework/template for building a WordPress plugin in an OOP fashion, including some common stuff I use for client sites.

 ## What's included